SharifahS/NBA-ETL/README.md

 <h4> Introduction </h4>
 <P> In our analysis we go through a series of processes in order
 to accurately assess NBA data.
-These processes include extracting data, tranforming data and loading data.  </p>
+These processes include extracting data, transforming data and loading data.  </p>